 All growth outside the urban growth boundary shall be rural in nature as defined in the Rural Element, not requiring urban governmental services, except in those limited circumstances shown to be necessary to the satisfaction of both Skagit County and the affected city/town to protect basic public health, safety and the environment, and when such services are financially supportable at rural densities and do not permit urban development.

+1.11 Prior to altering urban growth areas a climate impact analysis shall be completed.
+The climate impact analysis shall evaluate the greenhouse gas (GHG) and vehicle miles traveled (VMT) impacts associated with the proposed change and consider climate vulnerability and resilience scenarios created by the change.
+The analysis shall also consider the GHG and VMT impacts associated with other feasible alternatives for accommodating projected growth.
+Preference shall be given to alternatives that reduce per-capita VMT and GHG emissions and changes that increase climate resilience and protect vulnerable populations and overburdened communities.

 Contiguous and orderly development and provision of urban services to such development within urban growth boundaries shall be required.